 To recreate this Spanish classic at home, we’d recommend using something along the lines of Sacla’s Spanish espresso blend.
 Most Spanish homes still use a traditional stove-top coffee maker – we particularly love this dinky one – although something a little bigger might be needed to get you through a Monday morning.
 Nespresso machines are increasingly popular, but we much prefer the old way.

 2. Café Cortado – A close relative of the cafe solo, the cafe cortado is a shot of espresso with added hot milk and a dash of debate – should you have it corto (with a little milk) or largo (with a little bit more)?
 Served in a small cup.

 5. Café con Leche – A little gentler and milkier than the cafe cortado, the cafe con leche combines freshly-brewed coffee and a generous serving of steamed milk.
-Usually poured in front of the client to allow for individual taste and served in a slightly larger cup.
+Usually poured in front of the client to allow for individual taste and served in a slightly larger cup (this kind of size).

 7. Café Belmonte – A Mediterranean favourite, the cafe belmonte is essentially a cafe bombon with a dash of brandy.